 International piano competitions - gender and ethnic differences

-Considering ethnic backgroundof all female first prize winners, a high proportion are from from Russia or former USSR countries, with very few of Asian descent.
+Considering ethnic background of female first prize winners, a high proportion are from from Russia or former USSR countries, with very few of Asian descent.
 A scan of international violin competition results shows a different picture.
 Female and male prize-winners are comparable in number and Asian women are strongly represented.

 The International Tchaikovsky competition, held every four years, features both piano and violin competitions.
 Only one woman has ever won the top prize (first, or second where first was not awarded) in the piano section.
 However, seven women have won the violin section, six of these since the 1980s.

 These results support the contention that relatively large hand spans are needed for pianists to compete at an elite level across a wide range of repertoire – and hence, launch a performing career.